-We are committed to continually improving our financial organization, and from time to time we adopt additional processes and procedures over financial reporting.
-In addition, we will continue to evaluate the need and costs to increase our personnel resources and technical accounting expertise within the accounting function.
+We are evaluating the continuing material weakness, as well as the need and costs to increase our personnel resources and technical accounting expertise within the accounting function.
 As our operations are relatively small, we do not anticipate being able to hire additional internal personnel until such time as our operations are large enough to justify the hiring of additional accounting personnel.
-As necessary, we may engage consultants in the future in order to ensure proper accounting for our consolidated financial statements
+As necessary, we may engage consultants in the future in order to ensure proper accounting for our consolidated financial statements.